Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

-So far, your API returned the same fixed message every time — like `“Hello World”` or the current time.
-But most real-world APIs need to respond based on what the user asks for.
-For example, if someone wants to see a product by ID or view a user profile by name, the API must react to different inputs.
-That’s where route parameters are used.
+So far, our API returned the same fixed message every time — like `“Hello World”` or the current time.
+But think about a real website or app.
+It needs to do more than just say the same thing all the time.
+For example, imagine a website where users can look up information about different people or products.

+If someone wants to see their profile page, the website needs to know which user to show.
+Or if they want to see details about a specific product, the app must know which product they mean.
+This means the API has to understand and respond differently depending on what the user asks for.
+That’s where **route parameters** are used.

-A route parameter is a part of the URL that acts like a placeholder for values.
+A route parameter is a part of the web address (URL) that acts like a placeholder for values.
 For example:

 ```cs
 app.MapGet("/greet/{name}", (string name) => $"Hello, {name}!");